mattermost/mattermost/doc/install/SMTP-Email-Setup.md

 ### Troubleshooting SMTP

-If you receive an error message during SMTP setup, do a web search for the error code number to narrow down the issue.
+If you have issues with your SMTP install, from your Mattermost team site go to the main menu and open `System Console > Logs` to look for error messages related to your setup.
+You can do a search for the error code to narrow down the issue.
 Sometimes ISPs require nuanced setups for SMTP and error codes can hint at how to make the proper adjustments.

-For example, if you have an error code reading:
+For example, if `System Console > Logs` has an error code reading:

 ```
 Connection unsuccessful: Failed to add to email address - 554 5.7.1 <unknown[IP-ADDRESS]>: Client host rejected: Access denied